wharvex/PSSpeedDial/README.md

 **Step 1**

-List your common commands/arguments in some specially-named/located text files on separate lines (see below for more details).
+List your common commands in some specially-named text files on separate lines.

 **Step 2**

-Source the `SpeedDial.ps1` script in your `$profile` and alias its functions.
+Dot-source the `SpeedDial.ps1` script in your `$profile` and alias its functions.

 **Step 3**